ReVanced-Extended-Community/Community-Guides/community-wiki/yt-troubleshooting.md

 > Note that there are several clients you can spoof to, and each has their own side-effects.

+If issues still occur and you are using a YouTube version newer than 19.34.42, enable the "Skip Onesire response encryption" toggle.

 ### **4. YouTube Shorts are/aren't hidden**